Diplomatic career of Muhammad: Migration to Abyssinia

 Muhammad's commencement of public preaching brought him stiff opposition from the leading tribe of Mecca, the Quraysh.
 Although Muhammad himself was safe from persecution due to protection from his uncle, Abu Talib ibn Abd al-Muttalib, a leader of the Banu Hashim, one of the main clans that formed the Quraysh), some of his followers were not in such a position.
 Several Muslims were mistreated by the Quraysh; some were reportedly beaten, imprisoned, or starved.
-In 615, Muhammad resolved to send fifteen Muslims to emigrate to the Kingdom of Aksum to receive protection under the Christian ruler called the Najashi in Muslim sources.
+In 615, Muhammad resolved to send fifteen Muslims to emigrate to the Kingdom of Aksum to receive protection under the Christian ruler called Najashi in Muslim sources.
 Emigration was a means through which some of the Muslims could escape the difficulties and persecution faced at the hands of the Quraysh and it also opened up new trading prospects.

 Ja'far ibn Abu Talib as Muhammad's ambassador

 The Quraysh, on hearing the attempted emigration, dispatched a group led by 'Amr ibn al-'As and Abdullah ibn Abi Rabi'a ibn Mughira in order to pursue the fleeing Muslims.
 The Muslims reached Axum before they could capture them, and were able to seek the safety of the Negus in Harar.
 The Qurayshis appealed to the Negus to return the Muslims and they were summoned to an audience with the Negus and his bishops as a representative of Muhammad and the Muslims, Ja`far ibn Abī Tālib acted as the ambassador of the Muslims and spoke of Muhammad's achievements and quoted Qur'anic verses related to Islam and Christianity, including some from Surah Maryam.
 The Negus, seemingly impressed, consequently allowed the migrants to stay, sending back the emissaries of Quraysh.
 It is also thought that the Negus may have converted to Islam.
 The Christian subjects of the Negus were displeased with his actions, accusing him of leaving Christianity, although the Negus managed to appease them in a way which, according to Ibn Ishaq, could be described as favourable towards Islam.
 Having established friendly relations with the Negus, it became possible for Muhammad to send another group of migrants, such that the number of Muslims living in Abyssinia totalled around one hundred.